BennyZaBoi/chess-project/README.md

 * What SOLID principle(s) did you apply?
 Single Responsibility Principle.

 * How did you apply it?
-Seperated displayBoard function form Chessboard and class and put it into its own ChessboardDisplay class.
+Separated displayBoard function from Chessboard and class and put it into its own ChessboardDisplay class.

 * How did this change help you write better code?
 Easier to distinguish what each board does, that way we won't get confused when we refer to a display class